-Our favourite spot to see Eastern Greys is Pebbly Beach on the South Coast of NSW.
+The best place to see wild Kangaroos near Sydney is Pebbly Beach on the South Coast of NSW.
 This beautiful area is not only guaranteed to give you sightings of this national icon, but also offers the unique opportunity to meet kangaroos that like an evening stroll on the beach.
 Perfect for that classic Instagram shot.
 The roos we saw were all over the grass behind the beach in the middle of the day but seemed to only go down on to the beach around sunset.

 As well as the kangaroo, the emu is the other animal on the Australian Coat of Arms (rumoured to be symbolic as both animals can't go backwards).
 Just like most other Australian wildlife, emus can be hard to find in the wild unless you know where to go.

 For years we tried to see them, but we found the best place to see a wild emu is Coorong in South Australia.
 The whole area is a bird watchers paradise, but it's well worth a visit even if twitching is not your thing.

 The salt lakes in Coorong National Park are spectacular and often have a pink hue.
 We found them fascinating and so too do the local emu population.
 Go early to catch them on their morning wander.
 We saw a beautiful pair who were matching each other stride for stride.

 How to get there: It's about 2.5 hours from Adelaide to Salt Creek which is where you can find the salt flats and access to the wonderful Nukan Kungun hike.

 Best place to see whales – Sydney Harbour, NSW

 After being hunted to near extinction, Humpback Whales have made a huge comeback in the last decade, with record numbers passing by the East Coast of Australia in 2017.